tfirew/techu/techu.md

 ### Security at AWS

+Security is the practice of protecting your intellectual property from unauthorized access, use, or modification.

 Confidentiality: allow only authorized users to access to resources
 Integrity: Preserving data at rest and in trasit.
-Can we proof it's the original data
+Can we proof it's the original data.
+The accuracy and consistency or data over its enitre lifecycle.
 Avaialability: having access to information resources when needed

 AWS `Config`: The visibility of data(what has changed, where is the evidence, what is in my environment, what impact did a particular action have)